Madison Adoption Associates received full accreditation in March 2019 to do adoption placements from Dominican Republic!

 The country has a beautifully diverse culture and the children are of Hispanic, African, or mixed-race heritage as there is a large Haitian minority in the country.
 Some children may be of pure African or Haitian ethnicity.
 The children generally receive excellent medical care, but need a forever family to give them the individual love and attention they deserve.

-Healthy Dominican Republic infants are available, however preference is given to families of Dominican heritage.
+Medically healthy young children are available, however preference is given to families of Dominican heritage.

 When adopting your child, both prospective adoptive parents must comply simultaneously with the period of cohabitation required by Dominican Law.
 If adopting a child under 12 years old, cohabitation shall be for at least 60 days.
 If adopting a child over 12 years of age, cohabitation shall be for at least 30 days.
 The travel time to complete the adoption process is two to three months, but can be up to six months in country.
 One parent is able to leave after the cohabitation period.
 Please note that the travel process times can be unpredictable.